Victorian Railways E type carriage: Composite Second (sitting), Guard and Mail Sorting cars

-In the 1910 re-coding/renumbering the EEB vans were re-coded to 1 & 2D.
-In 1923 van 1D was destroyed in an accident at Glenorchy, however the number was reused on a new joint stock steel van in 1931; this van was similar internally but with a steel body, curved roof, as well as an extra ten tons of weight compensated by its 25-ton capacity.
-The new car was painted into the then-new hawthorn green Overland livery in 1935, later blue as a temporary van in the Spirit of Progress until the proper van was completed for inclusion in that train.
-During 1942-43 it was painted black, then from 1946 it was painted red before passing from Australian National to Steamranger.

-In 1929 van 2D was destroyed in another accident, this time at Callington, SA.
-As a result, none of the non-vestibule E type carriages survived beyond that year.

 Mail sorting vans

-Along with the EEB cars another two 60'2" vans were constructed, but rather than merely storing the mail en route, these were designed for sorting of the mail with an onboard crew.
+In 1907/8, two 60'2" mail vans were constructed by Newport Workshops as part of the E car order.
+Similar to the ESBV/BDSE cars but without passenger accommodation, these were designed for sorting of the mail with an onboard ten-person crew, specifically for the Melbourne to Adelaide trains.
 Classed 1 & 2EES, these vans were fitted with facilities for storage for fifteen tons of mail bags, pigeon holes, and two desks each long enough for four mail sorting staff, along with a lavatory.
-One side of each van had three doors, while the other side had only two.
+They had only two sets of sliding doors per side, though a cupboard was provided on one side under the middle windows which can be mistaken for a third door on that side.

 (A third EES car was converted from O 17 in 1908, although it was a completely different design and completely unrelated to the E series.
 Built in Adelaide in 1887, it became 3DS in 1910.
 In 1922 it was converted to a Way & Works car 4WW, but had been scrapped by 1938.)

-In the 1910 re-coding the EES cars became 1 & 2DS (not to be confused with the DS van of the Spirit of Progress).
+In the 1910 re-coding the EES cars became 1 & 2DS (not to be confused with the later DS van of the Spirit of Progress).
+Travelling post office operations ceased on the Melbourne-Adelaide corridor on 28 June 1917.
 In March 1928 they were converted to standard baggage cars and renumbered to 3 & 4D.
-In this identity they survived until 1973, when they were written off at Islington.
+Bau notes that 4D, at least, retained its end windows when initially converted from mail sorting to mail storage,< but later photos show the sides including those windows plated over.
+As 3D and 4D the mail vans survived until 1973, when they were written off at Islington.
 The underframes with floors were recycled as workshop transfer vehicles, for shifting heavy loads around.
 They were also used at one point to transfer bridge beams, until one frame failed after being overloaded.

+The ESBV and EES cars introduced the North American style of TPO fittings, with bags suspended and held open by four hooks around a frame instead of the bags just hanging on pegs.